wavevision/dependent-selectbox/README.md

 naja.registerExtension(DependentSelectBox);
 ```

-> The default version is minified, if you prefer unminified version, import `@wavevision/dependent-selectbox/dist/dependentSelectBox`.

 As mentioned in features, the extension emits two events you can attach listeners to.
 They are:

 - `dependentSelectBoxLoading` – fires, when loading of dependent data starts